laminlabs/lamin-blog/docs/arc-virtual-cell-atlas.md

 :::::
 ::::::

-Selected datasets can then be loaded, cached, or streamed:
+Queried datasets can then be loaded, cached, or streamed for cell-level slicing:

 ::::::{tab-set}
 :::::{tab-item} Python